 If skiing is a non-event, why is the chill factor so inviting?

-While the opportunity for skiing as you might in Australia’s southern states is pretty much zero, it has snowed in Toowoomba on rare occasions, but its climate is officially subtropical.
+While the opportunity for skiing as you might in Australia’s southern states is pretty much zero, it has snowed in Toowoomba on rare occasions.
+However, its climate is officially subtropical.

-So what is it about Toowoomba that makes visiting there in winter so inviting?
+So if it’s cold but you can’t ski, what is it about Toowoomba that makes visiting there in winter so inviting?

 Let’s start with snuggling under a cozy rug on a sofa beside an open fireplace with flames twisting around blackened wood as it slowly turns to charcoal.
 It’s mesmerizing!

 How I felt the warmth of a fireplace (before venturing into the cold)

 Bitterly cold winds had forced many businesses to close early that day so owners and employees could go home to shelter from the severe weather conditions.

 As I arrived, my B&B host greeted me at the car and hurriedly carried my suitcase inside.

 Soon she offered me a mug of hot chocolate and invited me to join her in conversation beside the fireplace.
 Nice.